 To honor Det.
 Cookie and to carry forth the positive momentum of her work, a group of community leaders and volunteers formed the Friends of Det.
 Cookie Chess Park (FDCCP) and began work on a permanent chess park and community gathering space.

-We have been working with Johnson Sutherland, a landscape architecture firm, to design and permit our vision.
+We worked with Johnson Sutherland, a landscape architecture firm, to design and permit our vision.
+The Seattle Department of Transportation (SDOT) helped us build the park, and now it owns and maintains it

 Chess Park Objectives & Community Impact

-The Detective Cookie Chess Park is envisioned to be an intergenerational, multicultural community space where neighbors can gather and play chess.
-Currently, the site is an underused right-of-way adjacent to Barton Place Apartments, low-income housing owned by Seattle Housing Authority.
+The Detective Cookie Chess Park is an inter-generational, multicultural community space where neighbors can gather and play chess.
+The site was an underused right-of-way adjacent to Barton Place Apartments, low-income housing owned by Seattle Housing Authority.
 A mere block away from the main business corridor which includes our public library, community center and pool, and K-8 and High Schools, the site is at the heart of the Rainier Beach neighborhood.
 We are igniting the potential of this underused space to develop a beloved community asset.

-A permanent chess park would improve the health and safety of our neighborhood by providing free access to a game that teaches how to concentrate, how to win and lose gracefully, how to think logically and efficiently, and how to make tough decisions.
-The park will be a gathering place for Seattle’s most diverse neighborhood to build community and in increase quality of life.
+A permanent chess park will improve the health and safety of our neighborhood by providing free access to a game that teaches how to concentrate, how to win and lose gracefully, how to think logically and efficiently, and how to make tough decisions.
+The park is a gathering place for Seattle’s most diverse neighborhood to build community and in increase quality of life.

 Milestones and Grants Received